 Legalizing Cannabis Federally

-Alaska Native communities have long struggled with poor access to employment, education, health care, healthy foods, qualified police officers, transportation, and culturally appropriate mental health services.
-These factors have resulted in lower life expectancies, domestic violence, poverty, a breakdown of cultural traditions, mental health problems (such as suicide), substance abuse, and a general inability to continue the way of life that existed prior to Alaska becoming a part of the United States.
-Through federal funding, we must provide job opportunities, culturally-affirming education and health care services, healthy fresh foods, qualified and accountable policing agencies, transportation to provide easy and affordable access for remote Alaska Native communities to travel into major cities such as Anchorage (as well as for tourists to visit these areas to create jobs).
-Alaska Native cultures, languages, and traditions must be preserved all in compliance with the United Nations Declaration on the Rights of Indigenous Peoples.
+The average lifespan of a resident of the Wind River Indian Reservation is only 49 years of age, compared to a Wyoming average of 76 years of age, due to poor access to health care, poverty, unemployment, and violent crime, all as a result of the racial and cultural genocide that has taken place against indigenous peoples of the United States.
+This is a federal crisis and should be a national embarrassment as to how poorly our government has treated indigenous communities, clearly due to racism.
+Native American/Alaska Native/Native Hawaiian communities have long struggled with poor access to employment, education, health care, healthy foods, qualified police officers, transportation, and culturally appropriate mental health services.
+These factors have resulted in lower life expectancy, domestic violence, poverty, a breakdown of cultural traditions, mental health problems (such as suicide), substance abuse, and a general inability to continue the way of life that existed prior to the founding of the United States.
+Through federal funding, we must provide job opportunities, culturally-affirming education and health care services, healthy fresh foods, qualified and accountable policing agencies, transportation to provide easy and affordable access for remote Native American/Alaska Native/Native Hawaiian communities to travel into major cities (as well as for tourists to visit these areas to create jobs).
+Native American/Alaska Native/Native Hawaiian cultures, languages, and traditions must be preserved all in compliance with the United Nations Declaration on the Rights of Indigenous Peoples.

 Net Neutrality and Broadband Access

-Protecting the Environment, Opposing oil drilling in the Arctic National Wildlife Refuge
+Protecting the Environment with a Green New Deal, Opposing oil drilling in the Arctic National Wildlife Refuge

 Tuition-Free Higher Education for All

 As a Higher Education administrator for many years, I am all too familiar with the high costs of college education in the United States.
 While citizens of other countries are able to better themselves through the pursuit of higher education without becoming saddled with debt, in America our students are forced to take out huge loans in order to complete a college degree.
 While at one time, it was possible for Americans to get a decent job without a higher education, this is no longer the case, a college degree is the new high school diploma when it comes to hiring in most professions.
 In order for our economy to compete with other rising superpowers such as China and India, we must ensure our students all are able to go as far academically as their ability allows, without having to worry about how to pay for it.
 Our investment in higher education will be returned through better educated citizens earning more money and over their lifetime paying larger amounts of taxes, and having a reduced need for government welfare programs due to better employment opportunities.
-Alaska is limited in higher education opportunities, and the federal government must fund the construction of additional universities across Alaska, which would not only help keep our brightest students living in the state, but also attract students with great potential from across the United States and abroad to come to Alaska for education, and settle long-term to build the Alaska economy.
+The federal government must fund the construction of additional universities across Wyoming, which would not only help keep our brightest students living in the state, but also attract students with great potential from across the United States and abroad to come to Wyoming for education, and settle long-term to build the Wyoming economy.

 Ending Detention of Refugees and Separation of Families, Abolishing ICE